ThaisAFM/sialic_acid_catalog/README.md

 Second, sequences lacking the essential signature are removed from the local database.
 Finally, sequences containing signatures not observed in any of the reference sequences also removed.

-1) Local execution of InterProScan
+1) Local execution of InterProScan: interproscan.sh
 2) Essential signature filtering
 3) Exclusion of sequences with inadequate signatures